-BEREC considers that depending on the needs, the cost of the solution, and the level of technical knowledge inside the company using a private network, the deployment of the private network can be led by the company via a standalone solution with owned spectrum, or led by the MNO with different configuration possibilities (see section 2.2.4).
+BEREC considers that depending on the needs, the cost of the solution, and the level of technical knowledge inside the company using a private network, the deployment of the private network can be led by the company via a standalone solution with owned spectrum, led by, or outsourced to, specialist providers including MVNOs, with spectrum owned by them or their customers for private 5G Networks or led by the MNO with different configuration possibilities (see section 2.2.4).
 BEREC understands that the deployment of a private 5G solution may also satisfy other financial returns, such as enhancing efficiencies in terms of site management, remote monitoring, and addressing bespoke risk management requirements.
 In short, BEREC considers that drivers combine to provide additional long-term return on investment including increased efficiency, higher productivity and reduced energy consumption.

-4.2 Case studies: NRA views
+4.2 Case studies